Burstniart/Pink-Apple/README.md

 https://pink-apple.fly.dev/

-get the date once clicked on (a console.log will do for now)
+get the date once clicked on (definitly a console.log will do for now)

 set up an appointment function to send an event name, the date and time set up a data base